Tailored from £6,900 per person excl. flights

 You’ll stay at Greystoke Mahale on an all-inclusive basis, including activities on a shared basis (chimp trekking, boat trips, deep water swims, forest walks and village visits), all National Park and conservation fees, full board meals, all drinks (except champagne and fine wines) as well as laundry service.

-You’ll have two full days on safari in Mahale Mountain National Park with Greystoke Mahale Camp, a very high specification permanent lodge in a prime beach-front location.
+You’ll have two full days on safari in the Mahale Mountains National Park with Greystoke Mahale Camp, a very high specification permanent lodge in a prime beach-front location.
 With it’s charming style, ultimate location, wonderful hosts and expert guides, Greystoke Mahale is a much sought-after camp, and must be booked well in advance to secure a spot in one of their six guest suites.

 Mahale Mountains National Park is absolutely stunning and the top place in Africa for viewing chimpanzees.
 It’s comprised of towering forested mountains, and pristine beaches lined with palm trees and a remarkable lake.
 As well as the awesome chimpanzee tracking experience, activities include hiking, sailing, canoeing, kayaking, swimming and snorkeling.

 Despite its incredible beauty and rich wildlife, Mahale Mountains National Park has extremely low visitor numbers - there are rarely more than twenty visitors in the park, and often a good deal less, so you’ll likely have this spectacular corner of the world all to yourself.